-TrustFactory Client Root CA refrains from making publicly available sensitive and/or confidential documentation including security controls, operating procedures and internal security policies.
+TrustFactory Client Root CA does not make certain classified and confidential documentation including business controls, operating procedures, security policies, processes and standards, and business continuity and recovery plans available to the public.
 These documents are, however, made available to Qualified Auditors as required during any WebTrust or SAAA audit performed on TrustFactory Client Root CA.